thefullstackgroup/webapp/README.md

 2. Rename the .env.sample to .env

-3. Update configurations in .env (Note: we are working on a sandbox env for this)
+3. Update configurations in .env _(Note: we are working on sandbox env VARS to run a local env)_

 4. Install the dependencies: